DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 > \- Everybody

 Of course, it's not simply a matter of having a positive mental attitude.
 If it were, [the number of Dallas households with a car](https://www.dmagazine.com/publications/d-ceo/2018/september/rethinking-dallas-attraction-to-the-automobile/#:~:text=According%20to%20American%20Community%20Survey,metropolitan%20statistical%20areas%20(MSAs).) would be more like 50% instead of 95%.

+Ultimately, whether or not you individually need a car depends on what you choose to value and, tacitly, what you choose to tradeoff.
+For example, by driving to work you gain time plus comfort; in exchange, you give up money [and health](https://www.nytimes.com/2019/01/21/upshot/stuck-and-stressed-the-health-costs-of-traffic.html).
+Public transit, bicycling, and walking are all options that come with their own benefits and tradeoffs.